LoyolaChicagoBooks/lucoodevcourse/source/scalaandroiddev.rst

 - `SourceTree <http://www.sourcetreeapp.com>`_ is a GUI client for Mercurial and Git

+For all users
+^^^^^^^^^^^^^

+- `Genymotion <http://www.genymotion.com>`_ emulator and IDEA plugin
-Also, these are useful Android Studio/Intellij IDEA plugins.
+- These are useful additional Android Studio/Intellij IDEA plugins.
 (Installation procedure is the same as for the Scala plugin.)

   - Code Outline 2
   - Key Promoter (helps you learn keyboard shortcuts)
   - Markdown

-For all users
-^^^^^^^^^^^^^

-- `Genymotion <http://www.genymotion.com>`_ emulator and IDEA plugin

 Tips
 ----